Doctor Strange's Book of Names

 Watoomb

-A powerful extradimensional being.
-Doc calls upon him often for the spell The Winds of Watoomb.
+A powerful extradimensional magickal being/Principality.
+Member of the Octessence.
+Sorcerers call upon him for the spell The Winds of Watoomb.

 Wolfe, Sara